-Telecommuting, flexible work schedules, open workplaces, teleconferencing and video-conferencing are becoming more common, including due to the impact of the COVID-19 pandemic.
+Telecommuting, flexible work schedules, open workplaces, teleconferencing and video-conferencing are becoming more common.
 These practices enable businesses to reduce their space requirements.
 There is also an increasing trend among some businesses to utilize shared office spaces and co-working spaces.
 These practices have eroded the overall demand for office space and, to the extent they continue, could in turn, place additional downward pressure on occupancy, rental rates and property valuations.